Building a custom trading infrastructure or using vendor software is a complex decision. Here's why you should consider QSTrader.

 Performance Metrics - QSTrader contains an entire Statistics module for performance measurement of portfolios over a backtest.
 This currently includes equity curve, period returns, drawdowns (through the Matplotlib/Seaborn libraries) and the usual risk/reward measures.

-You can see the full source code for the project at the Github page.
+You can see the full source code and documentation for the project at the Github page.

-Ubuntu Linux (14.04 LTS or 16.04 LTS) is the recommended platform on which to install QSTrader, but it will also work on Windows or Mac OSX under the Anaconda distribution.
+Ubuntu Linux is the recommended platform on which to install QSTrader, but it will also work on Windows or Mac OSX under the Anaconda distribution (https://www.continuum.io/downloads).

-For those that wish to create their own virtual environment, the following steps are necessary to run a basic Buy And Hold strategy.
+For those that wish to create their own Python virtual environment the following steps are necessary to run both a basic Buy And Hold strategy as well as a slightly more complex Moving Average Crossover trend-following strategy.

 An example virtual environment directory

-~/venv/qstraderp3 has been used for this instance.
-If you wish to change this directory then re-name it in subsequent instructions below.
+~/venv/qstraderp3 has been used here.
+If you wish to change this directory then rename it in the following steps.

 The following steps will create a virtual environment directory with Python 3 and then activate the environment: